Zabriskie Point (film): Plot

+While flying he sees Daria, a secretary for Allen, who has stolen a car and driven into the desert to find a man who works with "emotionally disturbed" children from Los Angeles.
+He buzzes her in the plane as she lies face down in the sand.
 They later meet at the desert shack of an old man, where Mark asks her for a lift so he can buy gasoline for the aircraft.
-The two then wander to Zabriskie Point, where they make love.
-As they begin, other unidentified young naked people are shown playing sexually on the ground, their wild games sending up thick clouds of white dust from the desert floor.
+The two then wander to Zabriskie Point, where they have sex.
+As they begin, other unidentified young naked people congregate near them, their wild games sending up thick clouds of white dust from the desert floor.

-Later, a California Highway Patrol officer suspiciously questions Daria.
-Hidden behind a portable toilet meant for tourists, Mark takes aim at the policeman, but Daria stands between the two to block him, apparently saving the policeman's life before he drives away.
-Daria asks Mark if he was the one who killed the cop in Los Angeles.
+Later, Mark intends to kill a California Highway Patrol officer, but Daria blocks his view.
+She asks Mark if he was the one who killed the cop in Los Angeles.
 He states that he wanted to, but someone else shot the officer first and that he "never got off a shot".

-Returning to the stolen aircraft, they paint it with politically charged slogans and psychedelic colors.
-Daria pleads with Mark to ride with her and leave the aircraft, but Mark is intent on returning with it and the risks that it entails.
-He flies back to Los Angeles and lands the plane at the airport in Hawthorne.
+Daria and Mark paint the airplane with politically charged slogans and psychedelic colors.
+Daria pleads with Mark to abandon it, but Mark flies back to Los Angeles.
 The police (along with some radio and television reporters) are waiting for him, and patrol cars chase the aircraft down the runway.
 Instead of stopping, Mark tries to turn the taxiing aircraft around across the grass and is shot dead by one of the policemen.

 Daria learns about Mark's death on the car radio.
-She drives to Lee's lavish desert home, set high on a rock outcropping near Phoenix, Arizona, where she sees three affluent women sunning themselves and chatting by the swimming pool.
-She grieves for Mark by drenching herself in the house's architectural waterfall.
-Lee is deeply immersed in a business meeting having to do with the complex and financially risky Sunny Dunes development.
-Taking a break, he spots Daria in the house and happily greets her.
-She goes downstairs alone and finds the guest room that has been set aside for her, but after briefly opening the door, she shuts it again.
+She drives to Allen's lavish desert home, set high on a rock outcropping near Phoenix, Arizona, where she sees three affluent women sunning themselves and chatting by the swimming pool.
+Taking a break from a meeting about Sunny Dunes, Allen happily greets Daria.
+Disturbed to see he has already prepared a guest room for her and exploits his Native American housekeeper, Daria leaves.
+She pauses to take one final look at the house and imagines it destroyed in an explosion.

-Seeing a young Native American housekeeper in the hallway, Daria leaves silently.
-She drives off, but stops to get out of the car and look back at the house, her own imagination seeing it repeatedly blown apart in billows of orange flame and household items.